Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • It is recommended to use the mask three times a week, spending 15 minutes on the procedure

-To prepare face mask dry skin, take 30 ml. oils grape seed, 30 ml. avocado oil, 30 ml.
+To cook face mask dry skin, take 30 ml. oils grape seed, 30 ml. avocado oil, 30 ml.
 Brazil nut oil.
 Add a few drops of chamomile, sandalwood and geranium essential oils to this mixture.
 Apply the resulting essential mass with light circular movements to the surface of the skin.
 After 20-25 minutes, wash off the mask with cool water.

 In cooking